IwanTen/L5-website/docs/examples/random-robot-objects.md

 # Random Robot Objects

-This object-oriented programming example program demonstrates two different Lua patterns - classes with metatables (Robot) and simple tables with methods (box).
+This object-oriented programming example demonstrates two different Lua patterns - classes with metatables (Robot) and simple tables with methods (box).
 It consists of a Robot class definition and simple box object.

 The box object demonstrates a simpler object-oriented structure of a table with methods.
 Lua's power of [first-class functions](https://softwarepatternslexicon.com/lua/lua-programming-fundamentals/first-class-functions-and-closures/) is represented here.